 We sell our products indirectly, through a limited number of distributors, to original design manufacturers ("ODMs") as well as to original end equipment end customers ("OEMs").
 We derive nearly all of our revenue from a small number of distributors and anticipate that we will continue to do so for the foreseeable future.
 The impairment or termination of our relationship with our distributors, or the failure of these parties to diligently sell our products and comply with applicable laws and regulations could materially and adversely affect our ability to generate revenue and profits.
 Because our distributors control the relationships with end customers, if our relationship with any distributor ends, we could also lose our relationship with our end customers.
 Furthermore, our success is partially dependent on the willingness and ability of the sales representative and other employees of our distributors to diligently sell our products.
 However, we cannot guarantee that they will be successful in marketing our products.
 In addition, because our distributors do not sell our products exclusively, they may focus their sales efforts and resources on other products that produce better margins or greater commissions for them or are incorporated into a broader strategic relationship with one of their other suppliers.
 Because we do not control the sales representatives and other employees of our distributors, we cannot guarantee that our sale processes, regulatory compliance and other priorities will be consistently communicated and executed.
 In addition, we may not have staff in one or more of the locations covered by our distributors, which makes it particularly difficult for us to monitor their performance.
-In addition, our end customers, or the distributors through which we sell to these end customers, may choose to use products in addition to ours, use a different product altogether, or develop an in-house solution.
-Any of these events could significantly harm our business, financial condition, and results of opera
+In addition, our end customers, or the distributors through which we sell to these end customers, may choose to use products in addition, and results of operations.